| |

 Rhubarb Syrup Instructions

-1. Rinse the Rhubarb clean
+1. Rinse the Rhubarb well

 Washed and cut up fresh rhubarb in a saucepan for making rhubarb syrup.

 4. Reduce the heat to a slow simmer and cook the rhubarb for about 20 minutes.
-As it cooks foam may rise to the surface, if this happens skim it off using a spoon.
+As it cooks, foam may rise to the surface; if this happens, skim it off using a spoon.

 Set the cooked rhubarb pulp aside and continue the recipe using just the juice.